Atypical pneumonia

 If your immune system is weak, stay away from crowds.
 Ask visitors who have a cold to wear a mask.

 Get appropriate vaccines like flu and COVID-19 shot as prescribed.
-Ask your provider if you need a pneumonia vaccine.
+Ask your provider if you should get a pneumococcal vaccine (pneumonia vaccine).

 References